 I often get asked what kind of SUP (stand up paddleboard) someone should purchase.
 It’s not always a straight-forward answer, really, it just depends.
-I’ve outlined what I know, and my experience below.
+I’ve outlined what I know, and my experience below and I update this blog several times a year based on changes, trends, and experience.
 Buying a SUP is a big purchase and although you can always change your mind and sell your board, it’s helpful to have some basic info to help you make an informed decision the first time:

 Do you want: